Danielfordd/consider_the_drink/readme.md

 ***
 Consider the Drink is a website to discover new cocktails and get recommendations based off of the ingredients you have.
 The features listed below focus on the functionality of the finding and filtering cocktails as well as users interacting with them.

-> Current Status: ongoing development
+> Current Status: Ongoing Development

 ## Cocktail Recommender
 ***